dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 excerpt: "Components are a powerful abstraction but sometimes they might become a constraint"
 ---

-In the early 2000s, a new term, [*Divitis*](https://en.wiktionary.org/wiki/divitis), was coined to refer to <q>The practice of authoring web-page code with many div elements in place of meaningful semantic HTML elements</q>.
+In the early 2000s, a new term, [*Divitis*](https://en.wiktionary.org/wiki/divitis), was coined to refer to <q cite="https://en.wiktionary.org/wiki/divitis">The practice of authoring web-page code with many div elements in place of meaningful semantic HTML elements</q>.
 This was part of an effort to increase awareness of semantics in HTML within the frame of the [Progressive Enhancement](https://alistapart.com/article/testdriven/) technique.

-Fast forward 20 years: I witness a new *syndrome* affecting web developers: *componentitis*.
+Fast forward 20 years - I witness a new *syndrome* affecting web developers, one I call *componentitis*.
 Here is my made-up definition:

 <figure class="pullquote">